What is Rapid Prototyping?

 How does rapid prototyping improve research?

 Rapid prototyping saves time and resources over the course of the development process.
 It's easier to make changes when prototyping than to do so after the software, website or app has been developed.
-High-fidelity prototypes also communicate the vision for your project to an outside audience, and can be used in feasibility studies and grant proposals.
+High-fidelity, pixel-perfect prototypes also communicate the vision for your project to an outside audience, and can be used in feasibility studies, grant proposals and specifications documents.

 Brainstorm with low-fidelity prototypes to prioritize competing ideas

 Test a prototype's effectiveness with users before a single line of code is written